Craig90Dev/fazz-tracks/README.md

 5. To implement the ability to view images in the Gallery as a larger image and cycle through them.

+******

 ## Accessibility

 ### Alt Text

-Alt text has been included for all images across the site, including all images in the ReadME.md.
+Alt text has been included for all images across the site, including all images in the ReadME.md and the FazzTracks logo.

 ### Aria Labels